Omad Diet Guide

-With that, Americans are eating at much later times because of longer work schedules and less flexibility.
+With that, Americans are eating at later times because of longer work schedules and less flexibility.
 At work, they are eating at scheduled break times which is usually at least three times per day.

 In return, this urges us to eat more often.
 It becomes a very easy sell to marketers because they know how much people love to snack.

-The long term effect of all of this is that any time of the day has become a time to eat for many people.
+The long-term effect of all of this is that any time of the day has become a time to eat for many people.
 It has become a blurred vision between snacks and meals.

 The snack industry started it’s run in the mid 20th century and really hasn’t stopped.
 This industry alone had an estimated worth of over 330 billion at the end of 2015.